thomsonreuters/FEF/FEFDataGrid/readme.md

 ### Server Side Sort Logic ###
 As mentioned above, the directive will pass the sorted column to the controller on header click (i.e. the native DataTables sort feature).
 The sample controller contains logic to build a query string parameter from the sort information to allow it to request a server side sort.
 This is required for supporting a server side paging solution.

+## Acknowledgements ##
+Thanks to the [DataTables](http://datatables.net/ "DataTables") team.
+The DataTables library is a lightweight, feature rich grid solution with a great plugin community.

+Also, a special thanks to Adam Webber, who's initial work on an AngularJS DataTables [directive](https://groups.google.com/forum/#!topic/angular/vM2DEMK_NMA) helped demonstrate some of the core concepts of the interaction between a Directive and the DataTables API:  [http://jsfiddle.net/zdam/pb9ba/](http://jsfiddle.net/zdam/pb9ba/)

 ## Getting Started ##